Bryce-Davidson/Responsive-CSS-Course/day_8/README.md

 1. Fit everything along row
     - Shrink `flex-items` down to natural width
-    - Evenly distribute space to remaining `flex-items` which do not fit.
+    - Evenly distribute space to `flex-items` which do not fit at natural width.
-        - Overflow if cannot display at smallest content (side scrolling)
+        - Overflow if space is smaller than `flex-items` smallest content.